nabulator/nabulator.github.io/src/minipad.md

 center.
 This center was conveniently left over from the first pad I made.
 It's important that the base you fabricate lies flat and does not wobble on the surface you intend to play on.
-Alternatively, you can use your pad over some foam pads or other compressing surface but this workaround really detracts from its portability.
+Alternatively, you can use your pad over some foam pads or other compressing surface, but this workaround detracts from its portability.

 ![Bare pad with just the center panel](./img/pad2_justbase.jpg)